Thr0cut/thr0cut.github.io/_posts/2024-01-14-ctf-htb-bizness.md

 Searching for existing vulnerabilities, the eye-catching was a recent one listed under **CVE-2023-49070**.
 It describes an authentication bypass possible due to flawed logic in handling password change parameters in XML-RPC code.
 Attacks can leverage this technique to achieve Remote Code Execution on the target through Insecure Object Deserialization vulnerabilities discovered previously in Apache/Java backends.

-> How CVE-2023-49070 Works
+> How CVE-2023-49070 Works\
 Pre-auth RCE Apache Ofbiz 18.12.09#POC:
 /webtools/control/xmlrpc;/?USERNAME=&PASSWORD=s&requirePasswordChange=Y
+\
 This vulnerability concerned an authentication bypass related to the deprecated XML-RPC interface in OFBiz.
 Specifically the logic checked for a requirePasswordChange parameter and would return requirePasswordChange even with empty or invalid credentials.
 This allowed the later authentication check to be skipped.

-For those interested in developing a deeper understanding, you are welcome to visit the source [article][https://thesecmaster.com/fixing-authentication-bypass-vulnerabilities-in-apache-ofbiz-cve-2023-49070-cve-2023-51467/] with CVE description.
+For those interested in developing a deeper understanding, you are welcome to visit the source [article](https://thesecmaster.com/fixing-authentication-bypass-vulnerabilities-in-apache-ofbiz-cve-2023-49070-cve-2023-51467/) with CVE description.

 ## Weaponization

 Explore GitHub for available exploits that could help us achieve foothold on the system.
-The are several repositories available for the CVE of interest, the exploit that has worked for the author can be downloaded from [here][https://github.com/abdoghazy2015/ofbiz-CVE-2023-49070-RCE-POC/blob/main/exploit.py]
+The are several repositories available for the CVE of interest, the exploit that has worked for the author can be downloaded from [here](https://github.com/abdoghazy2015/ofbiz-CVE-2023-49070-RCE-POC/blob/main/exploit.py)

 In order to use the exploit, one has to take some time to adapt it and make it work.
 Firstly, it requires the use of **ysoserial**, which is a proof-of-concept tool for generating payloads that exploit unsafe Java object deserialization.
-You can find the tool (filename: "ysoserial-all.jar") [here][https://github.com/frohoff/ysoserial/releases/download/v0.0.6/ysoserial-all.jar].
+You can find the tool (filename: "ysoserial-all.jar") [here](https://github.com/frohoff/ysoserial/releases/download/v0.0.6/ysoserial-all.jar).
 Place it in the <ins>same directory</ins> as the exploit downloaded previously.

 Additionally, the exploit requires <ins>Java version 11</ins> to run.
 Install it with the following command:
 ```bash